ocaml-dune/setup-dune/README.md

 The `version` can have the following special values:

-- `dev` for the Developer Preview, which is the default at the moment since dune package management is still an experimental feature,
+- `dev` for the latest [nightly release](https://nightly.dune.build/): this is the default at the moment since dune package management is still moving fast and targeted at early adopters.
-- `latest` for the latest stable release.
+- `latest` for the latest stable release of dune: for CI systems that want more stable use of dune package management.

 When `steps` is empty, the set of steps to run is set according to `automagic`.
 Otherwise `steps` should be the space-separated list of steps to perform